Vyral/nick-shivers/_posts/2021-09-27-what-does-a-market-slowdown-mean-for-you.md

 {% include pullquote.html %}

 Traditionally, we see less activity as we head into the fourth quarter.
-However, this doesn’t mean the market will completely cool off.
+However, this doesn’t mean the market will cool completely.
 The days of double-digit appreciation may be over, but I still expect home values to rise.&nbsp;

 If you’re a seller, don’t be scared by the seasonal change; it’s still a great time to sell a home.
 If you have any questions about real estate, please contact me via phone or email.
 I am always willing to help.